xvik/generator-lib-java/README.md

 #### Global storage

-Most likely some answers will be the same for all your libraries, that's why they are stored in global config and you will see more precise defaults on next generation.
+Most likely, some answers will be the same for all your libraries, that's why they are stored in global config and you will see more precise defaults on next generation.

-Global config stored in `~/.config/configstore/generator-lib-java.yml`
+Global config stored in `~/.config/configstore/generator-lib-java.json`

 ### External services